tomakant/glassycrawl/README.md

 ###The code

-The code for this project was written primarily in python, leveraging the following libraires: sklearn, pandas, numpy, NLTK, and wordcloud.
+The code for this project was written primarily in python, leveraging the following libraries: sklearn, pandas, numpy, NLTK, and wordcloud.
 On the web development side, HTML, CSS, Javascript, Flask, and Twitter Bootstrap were used to build out the web app.

 ###Using GlassyCrawl
 1. By Attribute - type one or more attributes (separated by commas) that you are looking for in your next employer.